Friends & Family (FFT) Report

 - In additional we are shortly introducing a system where the receptionist will send an ‘instant’ message to the waiting room arrival screen to advise patients if they doctor they have an appointment with is running late

-- We offer prescription requests as an on-line service and expect to be offering on-line bookable appointments (initially for chronic disease clinics) later this year
+- We offer prescription requests as an on-line service and now also off on-line bookable appointments.

 - We are looking at the costs and feasibility of installing a hand rail at the front of the building to provide support to patients with poor mobility as they walk from our car park